-“Never judge a book by its cover”.
+“Never judge a book by its cover.”
 This is a quote that we hear quite often.
-However, this is not the case for an ecommerce website’s home page as customers form an opinion of your website based purely on your home page.
+However, this is not the case for ecommerce product recommendations, as customers form an opinion of your website based purely on your home page.

 Showcasing relevant product recommendations on the home page can increase CTRs by almost 90-120%.

-An engaging home page will go a long way towards building a strong brand image on your customers’ minds.
+An engaging home page will go a long way toward building a strong brand image in your customers’ minds.